-• Amendments to PFRS 16, Leases, Covid-19 Related Rent Concessions
+• Amendments to PFRS 16, Leases, Covid-19 Related Rent Concessions Beyond June 30, 2021

-The amendments provide relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the Covid-19 pandemic.
-A lessee may elect not to assess whether a rent concession from a lessor occurring as a direct consequence of the Covid-19 pandemic is a lease modification if it meets all of the following criteria:
+The amendment provides relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
+A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria:

-- a.
-The change in lease payments results in a revised lease consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - b.
-Any reduction in lease payments affects only payments originally due on or before June 30, 2021; and - c.
-There is no substantive change to other terms and conditions of the lease.
+- a) The rent concession is a direct consequence of COVID-19; - b) The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change; - Any reduction in lease payments affects only payments originally due on or before June 30, 2022; and - d) There is no substantive change to other terms and conditions of the lease.

-A lessee that applies this practical expedient will account for any change in lease payments resulting from the Covid-19 related rent concession in the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.
+A lessee that applies this practical expedient will account for any change in lease payments resulting from the COVID-19 related rent concession in the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.

-The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
+The amendments are effective for annual reporting periods beginning on or after April 1, 2021.
 Early adoption is permitted.

-We adopted the amendments beginning June 1, 2020 and applied the practical expedient where rent concessions as a result of the Covid-19 pandemic that meets the criteria above shall not be considered as a lease modification.
+We adopted the amendments beginning April 1, 2021 and applied the practical expedient where rent concessions as a result of the Covid-19 pandemic that meets the criteria above shall not be considered as a lease modification.
+We will continue to apply the said amendment for rent concessions beyond June 30, 2021.

 Lessors have granted forgiveness on lease payments as an effect of the Covid-19 pandemic.
-The rent concessions for PLDT and Smart (including DMPI) amounted to Php137 million for the year ended December 31, 2020.
+The rent concessions for PLDT amounted to Php3 million and Php15 million for the years ended December 31, 2021 and 2020, respectively.
+The rent concessions for Smart and DMPI amounted to nil and Php122 million for the years ended December 31, 2021 and 2020, respectively.